 Opiates, which are also commonly called opioids, are a group of drugs that are primarily used to treat pain.
 They get their name from the opium poppy, from which they are derived.
 The terms opiates and opioids are used to describe both natural (opiate) and synthetic (opioid) medications.

 Opioids are a group of drugs used to treat pain.
 They are often prescribed by doctors for people who have chronic pain or had surgery.
-Unfortunately, these drugs are highly addictive and can lead to addiction even when taken as prescribed.
+Unfortunately, these drugs are highly addictive and can lead to opioid addiction even when taken as prescribed.
 Opioids reduce pain by binding to receptors in the central nervous system and interrupt pain signals transmitted to the brain from other body systems.
 This effect can lead to pain reduction and a feeling of euphoria.

 When considering the signs of opiate abuse, it’s important to realize that while some people start out using these drugs recreationally, many do not.
 They begin using them as prescribed by their care provider, but as they quickly develop a tolerance, they may start abusing the drugs and that’s how addiction develops.